gnu-octave/packages/CONTRIBUTING.md

     > archive generation feature of many source code hosting services, such as
     > GitHub, GitLab, ...
     >
-    > See the *example package entry* above for installing the current "master"
+    > See the *example package entry* above for installing the current "main"
     > branch of the package development repository without creating a release.

   - `depends`: list of dependency strings.